Edward Carpenter: Move to the North of England

 Carpenter popularised the phrase the "Simple Life" in his essay Simplification of Life in his England's Ideal (1887).
 Sheffield architect Raymond Unwin was a frequent visitor to Millthorpe and the simple revival of vernacular English architecture at Millthorpe and Carpenter's 'simple life' there were powerful influences on Unwin's later Garden City architecture and ideals, suggesting as they did a coherent but radical new lifestyle.

 In Sheffield, Carpenter became increasingly radical.
 Influenced by a disciple of Engels, Henry Hyndman, he joined the Social Democratic Federation (SDF) in 1883 and attempted to form a branch in the city.
 The group instead chose to remain independent, and became the Sheffield Socialist Society.
 While in the city he worked on a number of projects including highlighting the poor living conditions of industrial workers.
 In 1884, he left the SDF with William Morris to join the Socialist League.
 From there he stayed with William Harrison Riley while he was visiting Walt Whitman.

 In 1883, Carpenter published the first part of Towards Democracy, a long poem expressing Carpenter's ideas about "spiritual democracy" and how Carpenter believed humanity could move towards a freer and more just society.
 Towards Democracy was heavily influenced by Whitman's poetry, as well as the Hindu scripture, the Bhagavad Gita.
 Expanded editions of Towards Democracy appeared in 1885, 1892, and 1902; the complete edition of Towards Democracy was published in 1905.

-In 1886–87 Carpenter was in a tender relationship with George Hukin, a razor grinder.
+In 1886–87 Carpenter was in a relationship with George Hukin, a razor grinder.
 Carpenter lived with Cecil Reddie from 1888 to 1889 and in 1889 helped Reddie found Abbotsholme School in Derbyshire as a notably progressive alternative to the traditional public school, with the financial support of Robert Muirhead and William Cassels.

 In May 1889, Carpenter wrote a piece in the Sheffield Independent calling Sheffield the laughing-stock of the civilized world and said that the giant thick cloud of smog rising out of Sheffield was like the smoke arising from Judgment Day, and that it was the altar on which the lives of many thousands would be sacrificed.
 He said that 100,000 adults and children were struggling to find sunlight and air, enduring miserable lives, unable to breathe and dying of related illnesses.